jruwaard/aph_ema_handbook/docs/study-design.md

 sensors varies considerably from device to device.
-Commercial accelerometers may have better precision and reliability [see, e.g., @Evenson2015], but manufacturers often limit access to raw data and data pre-processing algorithms, making it difficult (or even impossible) to fully analyze outcomes.'Scientific wearables' do offer this access, but often choose function over form (design).
+Commercial accelerometers may have better precision and reliability [see, e.g., @Evenson2015], but manufacturers often limit access to raw data and data pre-processing algorithms, making it difficult (or even impossible) to fully analyze outcomes.
+'Scientific wearables' do offer this access, but often choose function over form (design).
 They can therefore draw attention, prompting unwanted questions to partcipants.
 Being aware of these issues when you plan the study, will help considerably